Daydream update starts arriving on Galaxy S8 and S8+ phones

 The availability of Daydream support was announced at Google I/O this May.
 The move brings dueling virtual reality platforms to the latest Galaxy phones, Google Daydream and the Oculus Home platform.

-While this likely marks the biggest potential expansion for Google’s Daydream platform, it also signifies a clear loss for Oculus which collaborated with Samsung on the Gear VR headset and maintains the content store which houses the device’s playable titles.
-Google’s potential for expansion is boundless as new higher-specced Android phones begin to add support but Oculus is going to have to rethink some things.
+While this likely marks the biggest potential expansion for Google’s Daydream platform, it also signifies a clear loss for Oculus, which collaborated with Samsung on the Gear VR headset and maintains the content store that houses the device’s playable titles.
+Google’s potential for expansion is boundless as new higher-specced Android phones begin to add support, but Oculus is going to have to rethink some things.
 On its most recent earnings call, Google CEO Sundar Pichai said that the company would have 11 different devices on the Daydream platform by the end of the year.

 0